bytecodealliance/wasmtime-py/README.md

 $ pip install wasmtime
 ```

-The package currently supports 64-bit builds of Python 3.9+ on x86\_64 Windows,
+The package currently supports 64-bit builds of Python 3.9+ on Windows,
-macOS, and Linux, as well as on arm64 macOS and Linux.
+macOS, and Linux, for x86\_64 and arm64 architectures.

 ## Versioning